StevenLomon/CS50-final-project/README.md

         with open(file_path, "rb") as data:
             s3.upload_fileobj(data, bucket_name, filename)

 After having fixed this, brute forcing for about an hour, I encountered another smaller problem, more silly in nature: I'm just naïvely adding "-bb" to the entire filename, resulting in this error: "ValueError: unknown file extension: .jpg-bb".
-This was fixed rather simply by splitting the filename into base name and extension using os.path.splitext
+This was fixed rather simply by splitting the filename into base name and extension using

+For quite a few moments there were problems seeing the bounding boxes.
+I could see them on the locally saved image but not the one uploaded to S3 that is being displayed on the front end with Flask.
+The fix for this was to use upload_file instead of upload_fileobj since we're uploading a locally saved image and not a Flask in-memory file

 Try it out here: